 The preceding C.S.
-Lewis quote coincides with a passage John R. Rice wrote in his classic book The Home, which I recommended (on p.
-12) for a congregational study of contraception and child aversion (as well as for study of a family-life plan that honors God).
+Lewis quote coincides with a passage John R. Rice wrote in his classic volume The Home, which I recommended (on pp. 39-40) for a congregational study of contraception and child aversion (as well as for study of a family-life plan that honors God).
 While addressing God's sacred option to build large families whenever He purposes, Pastor Rice wrote: